corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/performance-results.md

 The y-axis represents the number of output contract states being recorded in the vault per second.
 The x-axis represents the number of output contract states in each transaction.

-For comparing Corda Enterprise performance with differing node memory and CPU configurations, the numbers in the high level comparison chart of Figure 3 were achieved using Corda Enterprise 3.0 on **Microsoft Azure** virtual machines (VM), running against a **Microsoft SQL Server** database.
+For comparing Corda: Enterprise Edition  performance with differing node memory and CPU configurations, the numbers in the high level comparison chart of Figure 3 were achieved using Corda: Enterprise Edition  3.0 on **Microsoft Azure** virtual machines (VM), running against a
+**Microsoft SQL Server** database.
 Each node had their own instance of the database running on a separate VM from the node, with minimal latency between the node VM and the database server VM.